linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 The new millennium began with a bang, but by the end of its first full year of 2000, ended with a whimper.
 The Nasdaq stock market, the primary listing ground for private companies going public through IPOs, came crashing down to earth.
 Throughout the late 1990s, the valuations associated with companies listed on the Nasdaq became inflated compared to companies listed in the S&P 500 and the Dow Jones 30 Industrial Companies.
 The Nasdaq tracked closely the valuations of the S&P 500 and the Dow Jones until the beginning of 1999.
 Then valuations began to diverge with the Nasdaq soaring in value compared to the S&P 500 and the Dow Jones.
 This created a valuation "bubble" fueled by the belief that technology stocks would take over the world.
 However, the bubble in burst in 2000 when new technology companies failed to produce the earnings and revenue growth forecast by optimistic Wall Street analysts.
 By the beginning of 2001, these three stock indices had converged back to similar values.

 Going forward in the new decade of the 2000s, rational pricing has come back to the stock market as well as the venture capital market.
 The decline in optimism has reduced the cash flows to venture capital funds.
-Commitments to venture capital funds in the first six months of 2001 were  $21.4 billion, a decline of$ 27.7 billion from the first six months of 2000.
+Commitments to venture capital funds in the first six months of 2001 were  \$21.4 billion, a decline of\$ 27.7 billion from the first six months of 2000.
 Also, there were only 18 initial public offerings of U.S. companies in the first quarter of 2001, compared to 135 IPOs in the first quarter of 2000.

 EXHIBIT 26.1 Returns to Venture Capital
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/34152bb9-0c82-464c-8d95-33ab992e7f99/27f0c5652b26482ddebbc32b710243ce2ccc993e5adff64e19f1a694c63fc4d6.jpg)